ModelEngineering/pySubnetSB/README.md

             num_process=mp.cpu_count(),
             identity=cn.ID_WEAK)

 As before, the first two arguments of the API call are the reference and target models.
 Since the target is a URL, ``ModelSpecification`` is used to convert the URL to a model string. ``max_num_mapping_pair`` is used to manage computational demands by limiting the number mapping pairs that are considered. ``num_process`` specifies the number of processes (cores) that are used by ``pySubnetSB``.
 By default, all cores are used.
 Last, ``identity`` specifies the kind of subnet to discover.

-A subnet of the target is weakly identical to the reference if they have the same stoichiometry matrix.
+The ``identity`` argument requires more explanation.
+A subnet of the target is weakly identical (``cn.ID_WEAK``) to the reference if they have the same stoichiometry matrix.
 A target subnet is strongly identical (default) if it is just a renaming of the species and reactions in the reference network.

-Running this command takes about 10 minutes on a two core machine.
+Running the foregoing code takes about 10 minutes on a two core machine.
 You will see a status bar as the command executes that indicates the number of mapping pairs processed.

     mapping pairs: 100%|███████████████████████████████████████████████████████████████████████████████████| 483649090/483649090 [00:29<00:00, 16350750.64it/s]

+As before ``result.mapping_pairs`` is a list of mapping pairs.
 You can display the inferred network form mapping pair 1 using ``result.makeInducedNetwork(1)``.
 There is some stochasticity to the order of the results.
 When we ran this study, inferred network 1 was:

     R_31: xFinal_2 -> xFinal_1
     R_10:  -> xFinal_8